curtisbrooks678/FitnessTracker.Solution/README.md

 * Entity Framework

 ## Description
-_A website where users can add stylists with their name, specialty and date they were hired.
-After you add a stylist you can add clients for each stylist as they get them.
-You can also edit and delete both stylists and clients.
-Built with full CRUD functionality.
-Below is an image of the project schema._
+_A website where users can add gym locations, workout routines and members.
+You can match members with workout routines and add routines and members to each gym location._

 ![Screenshot of database schema](/schema.png)
 ## System Requirements